chef/chef-web-docs/chef_master/source/debug.rst

 Use an empty run-list to determine if a failed Chef Infra Client run has anything to do with the recipes that are defined within that run-list.
 This is a quick way to discover if the underlying cause of a Chef Infra Client run failure is a configuration issue.
 If a failure persists even if the run-list is empty, check the following:

 * Configuration settings in the config.rb file
-* Permissions for the user to both the Chef Infra Server and to the node on which the Chef Infra Client run is to take place
+* Permissions for the user to both the Chef Infra Server and to the node on which a Chef Infra Client run is to take place

 .. end_tag